Enjoy the nutritional offerings of Whole Fresh Fruit

 For the full story on whole fresh fruit nutrition pick up a copy of A Fresh Wellness Mindset here.
 It’s also available at BarnesandNoble on line, Garcia Street Books in Santa Fe, Tattered Cover Bookstores in Colorado and more retailers.

-If aiding your digestion is something you would like guidance about, schedule a Free 15 with Tam John on the phone to ask your Qs and find out if her approach is a fit for you.
+If aiding your digestion and balancing blood sugar is something you would like guidance about, schedule a Free 15 with Tam John on the phone to ask your Qs and find out if the EatRight-LiveWell™ system is a fit for you.
 Even the healthiest food not well digested will be of no benefit and could be counter productive to wellness.

 Food of the Season

 ‘Variety is the spice of life.
 Variety implies a wide array of nutrients.
 Eating a wide selection of food creates more opportunity for the body to get all of the nutrients it needs….’